Trying to Conceive Again

 Is it true that I ovulate on alternate sides each month?

-We naturally assume that we will ovulate from alternative ovaries each month (left ovary, right ovary, left, right etc.) This is not true and varies.
-Some will ovulate from the same side each month with an occasional ovulation from the other side, while others will ovulate randomly from side to side.
+We naturally assume that we will ovulate from alternate ovaries each month (left ovary, right ovary, left, right etc.) This is not true and in fact the side varies.
+Some people will ovulate from the same side each month with an occasional ovulation from the other side, while others will ovulate randomly from side to side.

 Both ovaries compete each month to produce an egg and usually, the one that is ‘pulling ahead in the race’ continues while the other one gives up (but not always – sometimes ovulation occurs from both ovaries in one cycle or twice from one ovary – this explains how we get non-identical twins naturally).
 It depends on which ovary contains the egg that is at the right stage of development at the point in time at the time of ovulation and is nothing to do with a set pattern.

-The side we ovulate from does not strictly matter as an egg from one ovary can travel down the Fallopian tube on the other side.
+The side we ovulate from does not strictly matter as an egg from one ovary can travel down the Fallopian tube on either side.

 Back to top